paganism/24_telegraph/README.md

 # Telegraph Clone

-This [site] is clone of Telegram and created from anonymous publications Users can publish and edit articles
+This [site](http://80.211.16.55:8000) is clone of Telegraph and created from anonymous publications Users can publish and edit articles

 # How to deploy on localhost